 Harford’s most celebrated work, The Undercover Economist has now been translated into over 30 different languages, and sold 1.5 million copies all over the world.

-Tim’s writing has won several prestigious awards, including the Bastiat Prize for economic journalism (2007), Economics Commentator of the Year (2014), Society for Business Economists writing prize (2014) and the Royal Statistical Society prize for journalism (2015).
+Tim Harford has won several awards for his writing.
+His awards include the Bastiat Prize for economic journalism (2007), Economics Commentator of the Year (2014), Society for Business Economists writing prize (2014) and the Royal Statistical Society prize for journalism (2015).

 How to collaborate

 Tim argues that there’s a reason why we find collaborative work difficult, and it’s all to do with our definition of the idea.
 This topic encourages teams to overcome internal tensions to become more productive.

 Speaking on wishful thinking, Tim asks audiences to understand what this style of thinking really means, and why it matters in business, politics and day to day life.
 He uses examples from history to teach us how not to fool ourselves.